 Gun Control: McCain received a C+ rating from the NRA, indicating a moderate to conservative stance on most gun control issues.
 McCain voted against continuing the ban on assault weapons but has been sharply criticized by some second amendment interest groups for some of his other votes on restricting weapons.

 Summary: McCain is a traditional right-wing conservative on economic and foreign policy issues, though he does take a moderate stance on certain issues: most notably on the environment and immigration.

 Please let me know if you have any issues with the factual content of this hub, I'll be happy to change anything if it proves to be incorrect

 An unbiased look at the political views of former President Barack Obama.
 Would McCain rather have him back in the White House than Trump?

 This hub provides an unbiased look at the political views of former Senator and Vice President Joe Biden.
 It includes a summary of his positions on key political issues.

 A look at the political views of current Kentucky Senator Rand Paul.

 - Marco Rubio's Political Views

-An unbiased look at current Senator Marco Rubio's political views.
-Could he be the Republican choice for Vice President in 2012?
+An unbiased look at Florida Senator Marco Rubio's political views.
+Could he join forces with McCain to take down Donald?